Litchfield’s Fortunes Hitched to the Stagecoach

 From 1790 through the 1830s, Litchfield was a nationally recognized center of economic, social, political, educational, and cultural prominence.
 That “golden age” coincided with Connecticut’s peak period of building turnpikes and establishing stagecoach lines.
 Though now considered a bit off the beaten path, at the turn of the 18th century Litchfield was a cosmopolitan town at the hub of main roads connecting cities and towns throughout the new nation.
 These major arteries and their stagecoach lines played a key role in what historians of Litchfield have described as its period of glory.

-In the early Republic, the town was nationally known for Tapping Reeve’s Litchfield Law School, founded in 1784, and Sarah Pierce’s Litchfield Female Academy, opened in 1792 (See “Piece by Piece: Stitching Together the History of Litchfield’s Female Academy, Summer 2007).
+In the early Republic, the town was nationally known for Tapping Reeve’s Litchfield Law School, founded in 1784, (See “The Influence of the Litchfield Law School, Fall 2016) and Sarah Pierce’s Litchfield Female Academy, opened in 1792 (See “Piece by Piece: Stitching Together the History of Litchfield’s Female Academy, Summer 2007).
 Until 1833, when the law school closed and the female academy went into decline, the schools were among the most famous educational institutions of the period.
 Between 1792 and 1833 the two schools together attracted to the town each year as many as 150 young men and women from all across the nation.
 This broad-based enrollment was the schools’ most outstanding feature; few educational institutions of the day, even the men’s colleges, attracted as many young people from such distant places.

 Plans for the settlement of Litchfield began when, in 1715, John Marsh and Thomas Seymour traveled from Hartford by horseback to view the “New Plantation” and “to treat with the Indians” for the purchase of the “Western Lands.”
 They rode over established roads as far as Farmington and from there traveled west on narrow woodland “trodden paths” made by Indians to the Naugatuck River and up the five miles of wooded hills to what is now Litchfield.
 Along the way they crossed numerous ridges, all running north to south, with rivers, streams, and swampy areas in the valleys.
 The trails skirted swamps, the steepest inclines, large boulders, trees, and other obstacles, taking advantage of gaps through the hills and fording rivers and streams at shallow points.
 As the first surveyors followed, the trails became bridle paths enabling Litchfield’s first settlers to arrive by horse and wagon in 1720, pasturing their livestock periodically, as they cleared an even wider tract through the forest.